pumpkins at ag historic farm park

 Hello Friends, Neighbors, Fellow Gardeners,

-Happy July 4th!
-We wish you a happy and safe Independence Day!
-In June, Mill Creek Towne Garden Club members had a farewell luncheon for one of our longtime members, Lynn Hughes.
-Some photos from our luncheon are included here.
-Here are some garden tips, educational opportunities, and videos for July.
+Hope you have a Happy and Safe Halloween!
+It’s the beginning of fall, so now is the time enjoy your fall harvest, fall colors, and cooler weather.
+Here are some garden tips, educational opportunities, and videos for October.
 A lot of gardening events are announced on Facebook as well as on our website.
-Some upcoming events/resources include a Gardening Tech at A Glance at the Benjamin Gaither Center in Gaithersburg, Montgomery County Tastemakers Trail, Annual Farm Tour & Harvest Sale, Volunteer Gardener Opportunities with Montgomery Parks for SSL Hours, Montgomery Park’s – Flora & Fauna Program, Montgomery College’s Home and Garden Lifelong Learning classes, American Horticultural Society’s Great American Gardeners Webinar Series, and more!
+Some upcoming events/resources include a Mill Creek Towne Garden Club’s Community Event on Reduce, Reuse, and Recycle Programs, Harvest Festival at the Agricultural History Farm Park, MCPL’s Houseplants 101, Master Gardener Lectures – Seed Saving Fundamentals, Montgomery Park’s Native Specialist Bees, Wildflower Walks, Dealing with Deer and Other Mammal Pests in Your Garden, Birdability Week, and Mixed Winter Container events, Volunteer Gardener Opportunities with Montgomery Parks for SSL Hours, Montgomery College’s Home and Garden Lifelong Learning classes, American Horticultural Society’s Great American Gardeners Webinar Series, and more!
 These events will be hosted as online or live events.

 Planning Tips